zackiles/cursor-workbench/DEVELOPMENT.md

 # Development Guide

-This guide explains how to develop and test the Custom File Editor VS Code extension locally.
+This guide explains how to develop and test the Cursor Workbench VS Code extension locally.

 ## Prerequisites